-Editor's Note: which features contributions from members of the medical community.
+Editor's Note: Welcome to Medical Economics' blog section which features contributions from members of the medical community.
 These blogs are an opportunity for bloggers to engage with readers about a topic that is top of mind, whether it is practice management, experiences with patients, the industry, medicine in general, or healthcare reform.
 The series continues with this blog by Lori E. Rousche, MD, a family physician in Souderton, Pennsylvania.
 She is also the hospice medical director for Grand View Health in Sellersville, Pennsylvania.
-The views expressed in these blogs are those of their respective contributors and do not represent the views of or UBM Medica.
+The views expressed in these blogs are those of their respective contributors and do not represent the views of Medical Economics or UBM Medica.

 Comprehensive Primary Care Plus (CPC+), the new model for primary care in America, is changing the way physicians run their offices in a revolutionary way.
 I am seeing many improvements in outreach to our most complicated patients and hopefully will see improved outcomes and enhanced care going forward.
 Let’s take a look at the evolving role of the clinical staff in regards to the quality measures that the government is tracking: